spectrocloud/librarium/docs/docs-content/user-management/saml-sso/palette-sso-with-onelogin.md

   ![Search for OpenID Connect](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_search-oidc.png)

-4. Select the "OpenID Connect" app connector to add it to your account.
-Next, you will be taken to the application configuration page, where you can provide a **Display Name**.
+4. Select the **OpenID Connect** app connector to add it to your account.

+5. Next, you will be taken to the application configuration page, where you can provide a **Display Name**.
 Use the display name **Spectro Cloud Palette OIDC** and click **Save**.
 OpenLog displays the configuration screen for your new application.

   ![Enter Display Name](/oidc-onelogin-images/user-management_saml-sso_palette_sso_with_onelogin_oidc-app-name.png)

-5. Select the **Configuration** tab and fill out the following input values.
+6. Select the **Configuration** tab and fill out the following input values.

   |**Field**|**Description**|
   |--------|--------|